openstack/nova-specs/specs/rocky/approved/placement-aggregate-generation.rst

 different nova-compute processes.

-The `generation` concept in the placement service provides a tool for managing these kind of concurrent operations: a write API request that includes a generation has that generation compared against the value on the server.
+The `generation` concept in the placement service provides a tool for managing these kinds of concurrent operations: a write API request that includes a generation has that generation compared against the value on the server.
 If there is a match the request can go ahead, otherwise a ``409 Conflict`` response is returned.